pengyuzhang/FreeRider/backscattering_ofdm/README.md

 - The source code of the FreeRider system is distributed under academic license to ensure the reproducibility of our results.
 The source code can NOT be used for commercial purpose.

 ## Code
-- FPGA_code includes the code of doing codeword translation when the excitation signal is 802.11g/n WiFi signal.
+- FPGA_code repo includes the code of doing codeword translation when the excitation signal is an 802.11g/n WiFi signal.

-- mac_software inlcudes the software running on a MacBook Pro laptop for receiving the backscattered WiFi packets and extracting the data.
+- mac_software repo inlcudes the software running on a MacBook Pro laptop for receiving the backscattered WiFi packets and decoding the data.

 ## How to run?
 - Flash the FPGA Verilog code into the Igloo Nano FPGA